anne-urai/lab_wiki/MeetingTemplate.md

 ---

-## Weekly / regular meetings
+# Weekly / regular meetings

-For our weekly supervision meetings, we'll use the template below (feel free to adapt it to your needs, or give me feedback).
+For our regular supervision meetings, we'll use the template below (feel free to adapt it to your needs, or give me feedback).
 It was adapted from [Tomas Knapen's lab wiki](https://github.com/tknapen/tknapen.github.io/wiki/Meeting-template), who in turn got it from Martin Hebart.

 Fill it in before our meeting, and send it to Anne by email (just in the body of the text) with title _'Weekly summary [date]'_.